MengYin-ink/mengyin-ink.github.io/index.md

 ---
 # Name: Meng Yin (尹朦）

 Hi there!
-My name is Meng Yin, and I am a PhD candidate in Finemechanics at Tohoku University.
+My name is Meng Yin, and I am a PhD student in Finemechanics at Tohoku University.
 My research focuses on the use of first-principles calculations to study graphene-based gas sensors.
 Specifically, I am investigating the underlying mechanisms that govern the sensitivity and selectivity of these sensors to different gases.

 In my current work, I use Denstiy Functional Theory (DFT) calculations to model the behavior of graphene-based gas sensors at the atomic and electronic levels.
 By combining these simulations with experimental data, I aim to develop a deeper understanding of the sensing mechanism and identify ways to improve the performance of these devices.